Karthickraja-S/WHATSAPP_BOT/README.md

 # WHATSAPP_BOT
 A Whatsapp bot built with Python Flask + Twilio API
+If user gives any text , or songs or video then it searches in youtube using API and returns the first link to the user in whatsapp

 1. Python environment
 2. Download all necessary package – flask , requests , twilio   #pip install flask requests Twilio